-- Have informal conversations with staff regarding knock and announce procedures (e.g., verify knock and announce procedures, frequency of knock and announce). - Have informal conversations with persons confined in the facility regarding knock and announce procedures. - Important note: It may not always be possible to observe a cross-gender announcement if, for example, most or all of the persons confined in the facility are out at work or other programming during the day, or there are no opposite gender staff working in the facility to knock on a bedroom door or the entry to a housing area.
+- Have informal conversations with staff in housing units regarding oppositegender announcement procedures (e.g., verify opposite-gender announcement procedures, frequency opposite-gender announcements). - Have informal conversations with persons confined in the facility regarding opposite-gender announcement procedures. - Important note: It may not always be possible to observe a cross-gender announcement if, for example, there are no persons confined in the facility using the shower areas or bathrooms, or otherwise in areas where they'd change clothes, or no staff of the opposite-gender of those confined in the facility at the time of the audit.
 In these circumstances, the auditor should rely upon other types of evidence (i.e., documentation, interviews of staff and persons confined in the facility).